Now Revised!

 This one-act play is based on a chapter from Edward Bellamy's famous 1888 novel, Looking Backward, 2000-1887, which sold millions of copies and has been translated into over twenty languages.
 Reportedly, it was one of the most influential books of the late 19th century.

-The futuristic fantasy story included a chapter about hearing live music in the year 2000 through a modern day telephone which had been invented by Alexander Graham Bell and announced in 1876.
+The futuristic fantasy story included a chapter about hearing live music in the year 2000 through a modern day telephone which had been invented by Alexander Graham Bell and announced on March 7, 1876.

 The play was first performed at the Bellamy Centennial Conference at Emerson College in Boston, Massachusetts in 1988.
-In the first production it was titled, Bellamy's Musical Telephone.
-It was later changed to a simpler title of The Musical Telephone to highlight the ingenious telephone device described by Bellamy in his famous novel.
+In the first production it was titled, Bellamy's Musical Telephone and later changed to a simpler title of The Musical Telephone to highlight the ingenious telephone device described by Bellamy in his famous novel.

 About the Actors